 The temporary nature of the artist’s spatial structures and the ephemeral quality of his carpets (where ornaments are carefully woven out of dust) manifest a resistance to the dominant narratives of institutional apparatus and socio-political order.

-For example, Manifesta 7, Italy (2008); 28 Grafični Biennale, Ljubliana (2009); with Dirt, at Wellcome Foundation, London (2011), Rearview Mirror, at Power Plant Gallery , Toronto (2011), Inhabitants of generic places, at Kunstforum, Austria; at Museum of Contemporary Art, Zagreb in 2011.
+Among them, Manifesta 7, Italy (2008); 28 Grafični Biennale, Ljubliana (2009); Dirt, at Wellcome Foundation, London (2011), Rearview Mirror, at Power Plant Gallery , Toronto (2011), Inhabitants of generic places, at Kunstforum, Austria; at Museum of Contemporary Art, Zagreb in 2011.
 He was on show with Swept Away at Museum of Art and Design, in 2012 in New York.
-He took part in 2nd Ural Industrial Biennial of Contemporary Art, Ekaterinburg, Russia (2012).
-He exhibited 8 ways to overcome space and time, Muzej servicemen umetnosti, Belgrade (2013).
+He took part in the 2nd Ural Industrial Biennial of Contemporary Art, in Ekaterinburg, Russia (2012).
+He took part in 8 ways to overcome space and time, Muzej servicemen umetnosti, Belgrade (2013).

-Moreover, his show was on display at Casino Luxembourg - Forum d’Art Contemporain, Luxembourg; MAC/Val, Musée d’Art Contemporain du Val-de-Marne, France; Federico Luger Gallery, Milan Italy; ADN Galeria, Barcelona, Spain; Marta Herford; Centro de Arte Caja de Burgos; FRAC Pays de la Loire, France, Museum Of Contemporary Art, Zagreb, Croatia, frei_raum Q21 exhibition space, Vienna, Austria among others.
+Moreover, his show was on display at Casino Luxembourg - Forum d’Art Contemporain, Luxembourg; MAC/Val, Musée d’Art Contemporain du Val-de-Marne, France; Federico Luger Gallery, Milan Italy; ADN Galeria, Barcelona, Spain; Marta Herford; Centro de Arte Caja de Burgos; FRAC Pays de la Loire, France, Museum Of Contemporary Art, Zagreb, Croatia, among others.